Skip to main content

 There are a few profitability reports that you should review regularly to analyze and maximize profitability in your firm.

-If you’re in business to make a profit, then you’ll want to know how to run firm profitability reports in BQE CORE.
-All too often we gauge our profits simply by looking at what's in the bank.
-As long as there's money in there, we don’t worry.
-Of course, this is a terrible way to run a business.
+If you’re in business to make a profit, and all businesses should be making a profit, then you’ll want to know how to run firm profitability reports in BQE CORE.
+Many architecture and engineer firm owners gauge profits simply by looking at cash in the bank.
+As long as there's money in there, they don’t worry.
+Of course, this is a terrible way to run a business, and doesn't give you the insights you need to make forward looking decisions or investments.

 There are a few reports that you should get in the habit of looking at regularly in order to analyze and maximize profitability in your firm.
-And by regularly, I mean, make an appointment on your calendar every week or month and set aside the time to review these reports.
+Typcailly, firm owners like you should make an appointment on your calendar every week or month and set aside the time to review these reports.
+You may also create a small team to go over the reports together and then discuss the data and utilize it to make business decisions.

 Profitability Reports: It’s an Accrual World

-It’s also extremely helpful if you have some kind of a benchmark in which to compare these reports.
-One way of doing this is to compare last year with this year.
-This kind of side by side comparison can often shake out anomalies.
-Having a benchmark helps you identify and correct bookkeeping errors.
-Assuming any anomalies you find aren't based on bookkeeping errors, the analysis provides powerful insights as to what happened.
+Firm owners should be looking at Profit and Loss reports (P&L) on a regular basis.
+It’s extremely helpful if you have some kind of a benchmark in which to compare the reports you review.
+One way of doing this is to compare last year with this year - either the full calendar year, or comparing the past 12 months with the previous 12 months.
+This kind of side by side comparison can often highlight anomalies.
+Having a benchmark, or historical data to compare to, helps you identify and correct bookkeeping errors.
+Assuming any anomalies you find aren't based on human error, the analysis provides powerful insights as to what happened - where new revenue or expenses came from.

-If the costs went way up from last year to this year while revenues were the same, this is a problem.
+If your firm's expenses went way up from last year to this year while revenues were the same, this is a problem.
 You’ll need to understand what happened and why so you can correct the issue.
-Analyzing the comparative report on a regular basis will help you find and address these issues promptly, before they become huge cash flow issues.
+Analyzing the comparative report on a regular basis will help you find and address these issues promptly, before they become cash flow issues.

 On the other hand, if revenues went way up while costs were relatively flat, then you'll want to make sure you understand how you accomplished that.
 If you can identify the cause then you can hopefully develop a process to maximize it and sustain the increased profitability on a continuing basis.

 Now you can analyze trends to see where you did well and where you did poorly.
+Build a report that shows you your Monthly P&L for the past 12 months, so you can track changes over time.
 Figure out where both the problems and successes came from in order to respectively avoid or replicate them in the future.

-For example, you might see that an increased advertising expense one month consistently leads to a bump in revenues a month or two later.
+You might see that an increased advertising expense one month consistently leads to a bump in revenues a month or two later.
 This is a good sign that something you did worked well.
+Armed with that data you can justify increasing your advertising budget knowing it will have a positive return on investment.

-The goal is to identify those opportunities and learn from them.
+The goal is to identify opportunities, learn from them, and make changes to your budget and investments.

 Profit and Loss Accrual by Project